notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Projects/Habitat Energy 2025/README for the Habitat Challenge.md

 First, expected revenue is defined according to this market's rules, and then methods for reducing risk are covered.
 Finally, the trading algorithm optimization method to be de-risked is explained.
 ## Expected Revenue

-The information from which we can compute expected trading revenue are equiprobable forecast **scenarios** indexed by $i = 1, ...
+The information from which we can compute expected trading revenue are equiprobable forecast **scenarios**, indexed by $i = 1, ...
 N$ where $N=100$.
 For each of 24 trading hours, the scenarios contain:

 *   `da_cleared_price[i]` ($P_{DA,i}$): The forecasted Day-Ahead market clearing price
 *   `rt_price[i]` ($P_{RT,i}$): The forecasted Real-Time market price